pl31/heroku-jupyter/README.md

 $ heroku buildpacks:set https://github.com/p-a-c-o/heroku-buildpack-conda.git -a <your_app>
 ```

-To protect your notebooks a random password is used until you set the environment variable `JUPYTER_NOTEBOOK_PASSWORD`:
+Jupyter notebook will not start until the environment variable `JUPYTER_NOTEBOOK_PASSWORD` is
+set.
+Use a good password:
 ```
 $ heroku config:set JUPYTER_NOTEBOOK_PASSWORD=<your_passwd> -a <your_app>
 ```

+If you are really sure, that you do not want a password protected notebook server, you
+can set `JUPYTER_NOTEBOOK_PASSWORD_DISABLED` to `DangerZone!`.

 ### CloudFoundry